openhab/openhab-addons/bundles/org.openhab.binding.warmup/README.md

 Any Warmup 4iE device(s) must be registered at https://my.warmup.com/ prior to usage.

 This API is not known to be documented publicly.
-The binding api implementation has been derived from the implementations at https://github.com/alyc100/SmartThingsPublic/blob/master/devicetypes/alyc100/warmup-4ie.src/warmup-4ie.groovy and https://github.com/alex-0103/warmup4IE/blob/master/warmup4ie/warmup4ie.py.
+The binding api implementation has been derived from the implementations at https://github.com/alyc100/SmartThingsPublic/blob/master/devicetypes/alyc100/warmup-4ie.src/warmup-4ie.groovy and https://github.com/alex-0103/warmup4IE/blob/master/warmup4ie/warmup4ie.py, and enhanced by inspecting the GraphQL endpoint.

 ## Supported Things